-- 4.11.d.2.
-Fellows must have a sufficient number of didactic sessions to ensure fellow-fellow and fellow-faculty interaction.
+- 4.11.c.2.
+Fellows must have a sufficient number of didactic sessions to ensure fellowfellow and fellow-faculty interaction.
+(Core) - 4.11.d.
+Direct supervision of procedures performed by each fellow must occur until proficiency has been acquired and documented by the program director.
 (Core) - 4.11.e.
+Faculty members must teach and supervise the fellows in the performance and interpretation of procedures, which must be documented in each fellow's record, including indications, outcomes, diagnoses, and supervisor(s).
+(Core)

-Fellows must receive instruction in practice management relevant to the subspecialty.
+4.11.f.
+Fellows should be instructed in practice management relevant to the subspecialty.
 (Detail)